mgrecuccio/hello-world-rest-golang/README.md

 # hello-world-rest-golang
-A simple hello world rest server written in golang for learning goland
+A simple hello world rest server written in golang to deploy on OpenShift

 # How to run?